Disability Rights Docket

 United States v.
 Tennessee (Arlington Developmental Center) (W.D.
 Tn.), Memphis, TN

 In one of the few cases in which the United States participated in a trial regarding the question of a state's liability for conditions of care for people with developmental disabilities, the United States brought suit against the State of Tennessee in 1993, concerning residents of Arlington Developmental Center ("ADC").
 People First of Tennessee, Inc., an advocacy group, intervened in the action on behalf of a class of current and former ADC residents and those at risk of placement at ADC, also asserting claims against the State based on conditions of care and right to services in integrated settings.
 In 1994, the Court found that the State violated class members' Fourteenth Amendment Rights and ordered the parties to negotiate remedies.
 (See Remedial Order.)
 The Court later expanded remedies after finding the State in contempt for failing to remediate the State's violations of class members' constitutional rights.
 The State shut down ADC's residential units and subsequently moved to vacate all orders in the case.
 On September 4, the Court entered an order denying the State's motion to dismiss the case, finding the State had failed to meet the objectives of the Court's remedial orders and that the State failed to implement a durable remedy.
 As requested by the United States, the Court referred the parties to mediation with a Magistrate Judge and to discuss steps the State must take to fulfill its court-ordered obligations.
 As a result of this mediation, the parties agreed to an Exit Plan designed to address remaining issues in the case and bring the case to conclusion upon the State's successful completion of the Plan.
-The Plan calls for vastly expanded community services for people with intellectual disabilities and continuing oversight by the Court during implementation.
 On January 16, 2013, the Court entered an Agreed Order Entering Exit Plan.
+Throughout 2013, the State successfully implemented the Exit Plan, as required.
+Among other things, the State expanded home-and-community-based services to newly enrolled class members, changed day services to supported employment, and developed wholly new models of care.
+On December 4, 2013, the Court entered an Agreed Order of final dismissal of case.